Swiss Alp League 2021-2022 will start soon

 The current situation in Switzerland regarding COVID-19 is slowly improving, which makes us hopeful we can play the Swiss Alp League later this spring, but unfortunately, we have to postpone the start a bit longer.
 We are now aiming to organize the national competition as a one-day tournament on 26 June in Lausanne, where we hope to find the Swiss National Champion Korfball 2020-2021.
 Your local club will keep you informed when training is allowed to resume in your city.

 In addition, the selection for the national team was postponed to 21/22 August, all eligible players have been informed.
-We hope we will be able to high-five soon again, like we did in Lviv when we qualified for the European Championship (picture).
+We hope we will be able to high-five soon again, like we did in Lviv when we qualified for the European Championships (picture).

 We hope to play korfball again soon!